valaxy/timer/readme.md

-timer is tiny async utility, to seek a more powerful async tool, see [async](https://github.com/caolan/async)
+Timer is tiny async utility, seek for a more powerful async tool, see [async](https://github.com/caolan/async)

 # Introduction
 Timer is a async class that control a task to execute repeatedly.
-File `src/timer.js` is AMD or CMD package
+File `src/timer.js` is AMD package

 # Example